Morgan Griffith: Political positions

-Iraq

-In June 2021, Griffith was one of 49 House Republicans to vote to repeal the Authorization of Military Force against Iraq.
-The measure ultimately succeeded in the House and has been pending in the Senate since then.

-Syria

-In 2023, Griffith was among 47 Republicans to vote in favor of H.Con.Res.
-21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

 Immigration

 Griffith has voted to allow Virginia to enforce federal immigration laws to criminalize knowingly employing illegal immigrants or undocumented workers, and also voted to criminalize possession of firearms by illegal aliens.

 Griffith voted against the Further Consolidated Appropriations Act of 2020 which authorizes the Department of Homeland Security to nearly double the available H-2B visas for the remainder of FY 2020.

 Griffith voted against the Consolidated Appropriations Act (H.R.
 1158), which effectively prohibits Immigration and Customs Enforcement from cooperating with the Department of Health and Human Services to detain or remove illegal alien sponsors of Unaccompanied Alien Children.
 The measure was approved by both houses of Congress and signed into law by President Donald Trump on December 10, 2019.

 Gay rights

 While serving in the Virginia House of Delegates, Griffith supported a constitutional amendment to prohibit same-sex marriage by defining marriage as between one man and one woman.
 He voted in favor of a motion to effectively kill a bill to prohibit discrimination on the basis of sexual orientation for government employees in Virginia.